 Chances are, you will have heard 'workplace pensions' mentioned in the media, which all employers legally have to set up for their employees over the next few years.
 This process is called 'automatic or auto-enrolment' and millions of people already now have one of these types of pension.

-If you're thinking about changing the amount you pay into your pension plan, we'll be happy to help.
-It's important to understand all your options, and the effect of any changes you make.
-There are a few things you should think about before you make any decisions.
+If you're thinking about making any changes to your pension plan, it's important to understand all your options, and the effect of any changes you make.

-If you have any questions, or need any help understanding your options, just call us on 0345 600 0383.
+If you have any questions, or need any help understanding your options, you can give us a call on 0345 600 0383.
 Lines are open 8:30am to 6pm, Monday to Friday.